MaguRaam/CEMAFoam/README.md

 OpenFOAM.
 Such an implementation is considered the crucial part in the analysis tool development since it identifies the existence of chemical explosive mode.

+## TODO
+Write a function object to extract eigenvalues of chemistry Jacobian Test it on chemFoam h2 auto ignition

 ## Dependencies